gaehlerm/SoftwareEngineering/README.md

 As in this example `test_a` is always going to fail, `test_b` will never be executed.
 The execution of `test_b` depends on the fact that `test_a` passed.

+// add the output once this is fixed

 ### Flaky tests

 Tests that do not always return the same result are called flaky.
 This is extremely bad.
 It's just like a fire alert going of once in a while without any reason.
 You'll be annoyed and start ignoring it.
-Or if the alarm doesn't go off even though it should have.
+Or maybe even worse, the alarm doesn't go off even though it should.
 Try to avoid flaky tests at all costs.
 It won't take much effort to rerun the tests.
-The main problem is rather that it destroys the confidence of the team into the test suite.
-You will never know if a test is failing due to your changes in the code or because for example the network is down.
+But the main problem is rather that it destroys the confidence of the team into the test suite.
+You will never know if a test is failing due to your changes in the code or because, for example, the network is down.
 At times rerunning a test might help, but this is only a superficial fix.

 The only real solution is writing fail save tests.
-Make sure for example that the network connection is checked before running a test.
-All tests relying on the network connection will have a dependency on this check.
-This reduces the flakiness by orders of magnitude.
-And it is good practice to design your tests such that flakiness cannot occur.
+Write for example a test that checks the network connection.
+All tests relying on the network connection will have a dependency on this test.
+Structuring the tests like this can reduce the flakiness by orders of magnitude.
+And it is very good important to design your tests such that flakiness cannot occur.

 Especially unit tests should never be flaky.
-A test only becomes flaky if some part of the code under test is flaky and this should never be the case for unit tests.
-Thus avoid testing any input/output (IO) for unit tests and reduce it as much as possible for other tests.
+A test only becomes flaky if some part of the code under test is flaky but this should never be the case for unit tests.
+Unit tests should not depend things that can fail like on the file system nor on network connections.
+As a summary one can say that you should avoid testing any input/output (IO) for unit tests and reduce it as much as possible for all other tests.

 ### Britle tests

 Tests that are over specified are called brittle.
 They break when changing the code in seemingly unrelated places.
 One example is testing a json file for formatting, even though the contents of the json file does not depend on the formatting.
 The formatting does not matter.
 It does not change any of the values in the file.
 Instead testing the formatting is just a waste.
 Even worse, it is a needless liability because it tests something that should not be tested.
+Something the result does not depend on.
 Instead use a json library to get only the actual values stored in the file and compare those.
 This is what we are really interested in.
 Never use any string operations when reading a json file.
 This is the very definition of brittle code!

 Another example of brittle tests are tests for methods that should be private but are made public in order to test them.
-When refactoring such a function, the tests should not break because it shouldn't be part of the public interface.
+When refactoring private methods, no test should not break because it shouldn't change the public interface.
+And private methods shouldn't be part of the public interface.
 But the opposite is true.
-Refactoring the internals of the surrounding class will inevitably break the test.
-Even though the public interface is undisturbed.
+Refactoring the internals of the surrounding class will inevitably break the test, even though the public interface is undisturbed.
 This is the very definition of brittle.
 Instead the tests should be written using only the public interface of the class.
-Then a test breaks only if the interface is changed inadvertently.
-And that's when the test should really break.
+Then a test breaks only if the behavior of the interface is changed.
+And that's when a test should actually break.

 ### Random numbers